 I've worked at the Open University since 1992 and am now Professor of Astrophysics Education in the School of Physical Sciences.
-I'm a former Vice President of the Royal Astronomical Society and am Editor-in-Chief of the journal Astronomical Review.
+I'm a former Vice President of the Royal Astronomical Society.

 My research interests are in various aspects of time domain astrophysics with a current focus on stellar photometry from wide field surveys to investigate close binary stars.
-I carry out research on all sorts of variable stars, including white dwarfs, neutron stars and black holes, and I edit the International Exoplanet Newsletter.
-I am co-lead for the materials and learning objects for the PLATO Education and Public Outreach Coordination Office in support of ESA's mission to discover rocky exoplanets in Earth-like orbits around Sun-like stars.
+I carry out research on all sorts of variable stars, including white dwarfs, neutron stars and black holes.
+I lead a Zooniverse project where citizen science volunteers can identify and classify the lightcurves of 1.5 million variable stars observed by SuperWASP.

 My Erdos-Bacon-Sabbath number is 13.

 Disclaimer: notwithstanding the house style of the Conversation - I realise that “the Moon”, “the Sun”, and “the Solar System” should be capitalised in my articles, but am unable to change this.